arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	>**Note**: Notice that the connection string value is the combination of various strings and properties, which include the **serverName**, **siteName**, **administratorLogin** and **administratorPassoword** parameters.

-	The **Template Engine** will read the template, evaluate the dependencies between resources and construct a graph that it will use determine the order of deployment.
+	The **Template Engine** will read the template, evaluate the dependencies between resources and construct a graph that it will  determine the order of deployment.
 When there are not dependencies between resources, the orchestrator will try to deploy the resources in parallel.
-Dependencies can be found by looking at where one resource gets values from another resource via Resource Expressions.
+Dependencies can be found by looking at where one resource gets values from another resource via _Resource Expressions_.

 	Sometimes there are dependencies that are not obvious from these references.
-There's a property in the resource template were the user can explicitly declare a dependency.
+There is a property in the resource template where the user can explicitly declare a dependency.
 The property is called **dependsOn**.

-1. Locate the resources inside the SQL Server resource and add the **dependsOn** property to explicitly declare a dependency.
+10. Locate the resources inside the SQL Server resource and add the **dependsOn** property to explicitly declare a dependency.

 	<!-- mark:16-18,28-30 -->
 	````JavaScript